 Sleep apnea episodes — that is, the moments of stopped breathing experienced during sleep — cause increased blood pressure not just during sleep, but for many people, even during their normal waking hours.

 Luckily, sleep apnea can be treated, and those treatments can reduce related risks as well.
 The problem is, some estimates suggest that up to 80% of people who suffer from sleep apnea are undiagnosed.
 You can’t get treatment for a disorder you don’t know you have!

 If you suffer from sleep apnea symptoms, it’s important to speak to your doctor about being tested for sleep apnea.
 Partners or family may be able to notice symptoms while you are asleep, like snoring.
 You can also spot daytime symptoms, such as fatigue, loss of focus or memory, and even difficulty losing weight.

-If you do have sleep apnea, a dentist can help.
-Oral appliance therapy is recommended as the first treatment to try.
-The appliance can be worn while sleeping and will reposition the jaw to keep the airway open.
+If you do have sleep apnea, you may try CPAP or oral appliance therapy.
+An appliance can be worn while sleeping and will reposition the jaw to keep the airway open.